z-katas/sysops-squad/README.md

 - Since no other components in the system depend on the above components, they can be extracted out of the monolith using the *Strangler Fig Pattern.* Refer to Step 6 on how this can be done.
 - Deploy and test the change in dev environment.
 - Once the changes are stable, deploy the change to production.
+- If the migration goes as expected, remove the code from **ss.billing.payment** and **ss.billing.history** namespaces in the monolith.

 ### Step 14
 Migrate **Customer Profile** component from monolith to Customer Service.